au6577194/EMNA-TC-ML-Repository/README.md

 Strategies for building these were learned in the process of this project through Pluralsight courses [4,5].

-There is more information (all accuracies, precisions, recall scores, and class usage for all models accorss all variants as well as all accuracies and relative difference (from EMNA-TC) for each of the model types used in the hybridization step).
+There is more information (all accuracies, precisions, recall scores, and class usage for all models across all variants as well as all accuracies and relative difference (from EMNA-TC) for each of the model types used in the hybridization step).
 This can be found in the file generalInfo.xlsx

 References: